caffeineGMT/Algorithm/docs/JiuZhang.md

     }
     ```

-  - `==` is testing if 2 items are the same instance of String class, not the content of these 2 items.
+  - `==` is testing if 2 items are the same instance of String class, not the value of these 2 items.
   - `equals` is testing if 2 items are the same instance first, if not, testing if they have the same content
   - `StringBuilder` is testing if 2 items are the same instance.
 In the case above, first "hel" is the instance of String class, second "hel" is the instance of StringBuilder class
   - if memory already has this string, it wont create new string.
 See case below.